We believe that God loves us all – no exceptions.

 A Queer Journey…

 LGBTQ+ rights and justice have come a long way.
 But even with the national and global upsurge in marriage equality and non-discrimination laws (and The Episcopal Church backing them as policy), far too many LGBTQ+ people – especially those who are transgender, non-binary, or gender nonconforming – are still discriminated against, marginalized, subjected to hate crimes, and/or just don’t feel welcomed.
-Many who are people of faith have had bad experiences with religious groups or congregations and feel uneasy seeking spiritual support.
+Many queer people of faith have had bad experiences with religious groups or congregations and feel uneasy seeking spiritual support.
+Please know that whatever your past with Christianity or other religious paths, GOD LOVES YOU.
+You are not an outsider, other-than, made wrong, or any other judgment that people may have used against you; even if they quoted Bible verses, said God told them, or are backed by their congregation or denomination.
+People who claim “God Hates (whatever it is they’re calling out)” don’t understand the nature of the Divine.
+I firmly believe that it is not in God’s nature to hate – God is Love.

 My Writings: